Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 2: `get_prescriptions_for_patient.sql`

-If `get_docs_at_hosp.sql` is downloaded, the following SQL code can be used to print a list of all prescriptions for a particular patient, ordered by the prescription date.
+If `get_prescriptions_for_patient.sql` is downloaded, the following SQL code can be used to print a list of all prescriptions for a particular patient, ordered by the prescription date.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;